Radiation therapy for melanoma skin cancer

 In some cases, radiation may be given after surgery in the area where lymph nodes were removed, especially if many of the nodes contained cancer cells.
 This is to try to reduce the chance that the cancer will come back.

-Radiation therapy may also be used to treat melanoma that has come back (recurred) after surgery, either in the skin or lymph nodes, or to treat distant spread of the disease.
+Radiation therapy may also be used to treat melanoma that has come back (recurred) after surgery, either in the skin or lymph nodes, or to help treat distant spread of the disease.

 Radiation therapy is often used to relieve symptoms caused by the spread of the melanoma, especially to the brain or bones.
 Treatment with the goal of relieving symptoms is called palliative therapy.
 Palliative radiation therapy is not expected to cure the cancer, but it might help shrink it for a time to control some of the symptoms.